jitsi/jitsi-videobridge/doc/allocation.md

 not be considered: 360p/7.5fps, 360p/15fps, 720p/7.5fps, 720p/15fps.

 #### 3.2 Allocation loop
-It starts with no layers selected for any endpoint, and remaining bandwidth equal to the total available bandwidth.
+It starts with no layers selected for any source, and remaining bandwidth equal to the total available bandwidth.
-Until there is remaining bandwidth, it loops over the endpoints in the order obtained in [phase 1](#1.-Prioritize), and tries to `improve()` the layer of each.
+Until there is remaining bandwidth, it loops over the sources in the order obtained in [phase 1](#1.-Prioritize), and tries to `improve()` the layer of each.

 The normal `improve()` step selects the next higher layer if there is sufficient bandwidth.
-For on-stage endpoints the `improve()` step works eagerly up to the "preferred" resolution.
+For on-stage sources the `improve()` step works eagerly up to the "preferred" resolution.
 The preferred resolution [can be configured](https://github.com/jitsi/jitsi-videobridge/blob/master/jvb/src/main/resources/reference.conf#L40).